swestner-loyalty/API-Guide/Home.md

   An operation is considered [idempotent](https://tools.ietf.org/html/rfc7231#section-4.2.2)

-      "if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request."
+  > "if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request."

-  For example multiple requests to DELETE the same resource should not cause an error.
+  For example multiple requests to DELETE on the same resource should not cause an error.

   ## **SHOULD** design POST, DELETE and PATCH idempotent

   In many cases it is helpful or even necessary to design `POST` and `PATCH` idempotent for clients to expose conflicts and prevent resource duplicate (a.k.a. zombie resources) or lost updates

-  For example, if same resources may be created or changed in parallel or multiple times via `POST`, using idempotent `POST` is recommended.
+  For example, if the same resources may be created or changed in parallel or multiple times via `POST`, using idempotent `POST` is recommended.

   ## **SHOULD** design simple query languages using query parameters
   We prefer the use of query parameters to describe resource-specific query languages for the majority of APIs because it’s native to HTTP, easy to extend and has excellent implementation support in HTTP clients and web frameworks.